FAQ

 How do Optimizely SDKs handle bot traffic?

 Optimizely Feature Experimentation SDKs support bot detection as of version 2.1.
 Enable bot filtering directly from your account’s project settings.
-Once the setting is enabled, events sent from web browsers have bot filtering applied automatically.
+When the setting is enabled, events sent from web browsers have bot filtering applied automatically.
 Applying bot filtering to events sent from other environments requires configuration.
 For more context, read about bot filtering.

 Do I have to pass a user ID?
 What if I want anonymous users?